darkreader/darkreader/README.md

 You can install the extension from a file.
 Install [Node.js LTS](https://nodejs.org/en/).
 Download the source code (or check out from git).
-Open terminal in root folder and run:
+Open terminal in the root folder and run:

 - `npm install`
 - `npm run build`